Canonical-Correlation-Based Fast Feature Selection for Structural Health Monitoring: Theorems of canonical correlation

-\end{lemma} The labels from \emph{\ref{s:l1.b}} to \emph{\ref{s:l1.1}} indicate the assumptions used in Lemma \ref{lemma:1}.
-The proof is given in Appendix \ref{ap:b}.
-Using this lemma, the canonical correlation coefficient between two matrices is transferred to the angle between their coordinate matrices.
-When $N$ is large, the computation of the canonical correlation coefficient can be simplified significantly via the lemma.
+\end{lemma} \emph{\ref{s:l1.b}} to \emph{\ref{s:l1.1}} indicate the assumptions applied in Lemma \ref{lemma:1}.
+The proof is given in \ref{ap:b}.
+Using this lemma, the canonical correlation coefficient between two matrices is transferred to the angle between their coordinate matrices concerning the same orthonormal matrix.
+When $N \gg n+m$, the computation speed of canonical correlation can be significantly improved via this lemma.
+Moreover, the lemma is the key to transitioning from the $h$-correlation method and the $\eta$-cosine method.
+The theorems of canonical correlation required for the proposed $\eta$-cosine method are developed as follows.